-Over the past decade, I’ve (somewhat accidentally) put together on this blog a syllabus on how to launch, manage, and invest a VC fund.
+Over the past decade, I’ve (somewhat accidentally) put together a syllabus on how to launch, manage, and invest a VC fund.
 Almost all my research is also relevant to private equity.

 I’ll start with my series on building your career in private equity/VC: